 Becoming a Montana Registered Apprentice is one option for individuals who would like to join our state’s workforce after graduating from high school.
 Upon program completion, apprentices will have earned the nationally-recognized Apprenticeship Completion Certificate from the Montana Department of Labor & Industry.

 An apprenticeship occupation follows these state and federal guidelines:

 - Is typically learned through a structured program of supervised on-the-job training.

-- Is clearly defined and recognized throughout an industry.
+- It is clearly defined and recognized throughout an industry.

-- Involves special skills and knowledge that requires a minimum of 2,000 hours experience.
+- Involves special skills and knowledge that requires a minimum of 2,000 hours of experience.

-- Requires related instruction directly related to the occupation to supplement on-the-job training.
+- Requires instruction directly related to the occupation to supplement on-the-job training.